bytemare/secure_socket/NOTES.md

   - [x] Adaptive Sockets : depending on the need (unix or internet based communication) uses the **_correct_** type of socket (using an union on structs) and initialises it.
   - [x] Added ability to set socket access rights. set_socket_owner_and_permissions() adds given group id to socket file and applies given permissions.
   - [x] access restriction to socket based on peer username applying [current-user]:[peer_user] access rights to socket.
   - [x] peer validation based on criteria.
-Given specified criteria (by pid, uid or gid), validates or not the connection peer : ipc_validate_peer() and ipc_options.
+Given specified criteria (by pid, uid or gid), validates or not the connection peer : ipc_validate_peer() and ipc_parameters.
   - [x] If default values are used, add a random value at end of filenames

 - Logging